 - Log in with a System Administrator account.

-- The TC Exchange Settings screen will appear (Figure 3).
+- The TC Exchange Settings screen will be displayed (Figure 3).

-- Click the Feeds tab, and the Feeds screen will appear (Figure 4).
+- Click the Feeds tab, and the Feeds screen will be displayed (Figure 4).

 NOTE: System Administrators can still choose to manage their own feeds.
 However, this tab allows feed ingestion to be set up with a single click and produces historical data curated by the ThreatConnect Research team.